AICorpGlobal/HR-Job/Job-Role-Definition/DataEngineer.md

 # Data Engineer
 ## Job Description

 Are you passionate about data and eager to build your career in a dynamic, fast-paced environment?
-Liven is looking for a motivated Junior Data Engineer to join our team, working alongside our Senior Data Engineer to build and maintain our cutting-edge data infrastructure.
+We are looking for a motivated  Data Engineer to join our team, working alongside our team  to build and maintain our cutting-edge data systems.
 This is a unique opportunity to gain hands-on experience with advanced tools and technologies, including Databricks and AWS, and to contribute to impactful projects from day one.

 ## What you'll do